2004 European Parliament election in Poland

-Elections to the European Parliament were held in Poland on 13 June 2004.
+Elections to the European Parliament were held in Poland on 13 June 2004 as part of the wider 2004 European Parliament election.
+They were the first European Parliament elections held in Poland after the country's accession to the European Union in May 2004.
+Poland was allotted 54 members of the European Parliament.
 20.87% of eligible citizens voted; of these, 97.33% of the votes cast were valid.
 The elections resulted in a heavy defeat for the governing Alliance of the Democratic Left and Labor Union parties, although the very low turnout makes a direct comparison with national election results difficult.
 As expected the most successful party was the Civic Platform.
 Second place was taken by the strongly anti-EU League of Polish Families.

 The radical populist Self-Defence of the Republic of Poland, which some opinion polls had predicted would come second, came fourth after the Law and Justice party.
 The election results were a success for Social Democracy of Poland, which managed to cross the required 5% threshold, and the Freedom Union, which got over twice the expected percentage of votes.